 A nonfiction murder investigation (oroginally from Whiskey Creek Press, which has just been sold to another company called Start Publishing) available as a print and e-book on Amazon.

-When detective Sebastian Calderon moves from Arizona to Cape Cod to become Chief of Police, he is bored and unchallenged.
-But his routine is soon shaken when an opera diva's "pet" anaconda attacks her and he encounters multiple murders in a realm of transgenic research and mysticism, with links to his ancient Toltec past.
+When detective Calderon moves from Arizona to Cape Cod to become Chief of Police, he is bored and unchallenged.
+But his routine is soon shaken when an opera star's "pet" anaconda attacks her, and he encounters multiple murders in a realm of transgenic research and mysticism with links to his ancient Toltec past.